fleetdm/fleet/articles/introducing-fleet-ultimate.md

 If you’d like to discuss a dashboard like this for your team, feel free to [schedule time with our expert services team](https://calendly.com/fleetdm/demo?utm_source=pricing+demo+top+premium).

-Lastly, we are making one substantial change to the Fleet Premium product, a flat rate of $3500/month for up to 500 hosts (after that we charge for extra hosts at an agreed upon contract price).
-This comes to $7 a host.
-We believe it is affordable given these queries save your Security team hundreds if not thousands of hours in maintenance and upkeep.

 ## Fleet Community Edition - still free, free forever.